Rumie/productSpecs/Rumie-Learn.md

 **Who can access this platform?**

-Anyone around the globe can access Rumie-Learn from this URL https://learn.rumie.org
+Anyone around the globe can access **Rumie-Learn** from this URL https://learn.rumie.org

-The user(learner) just needs to have access to internet connectivity by Local Area Network or Wireless Network, from any device that has web browsing capabilities.
+The user(learner) just needs to have internet connectivity by Local Area Network or Wireless Network, from any device that has web browsing capabilities.

 **Minimum Connectivity Requirements:**

+Device:
-Device - Any digital device that has web browsing capabilities
+Any digital device that has web browsing capabilities

 Browser Compatibility - minimum versions for browsers are listed below: